mizaimao/r_flutter/README.md

-# R_Flutter
+# R Flutter

-R soundboard app implemented in dart and flutter.
+A Flutter implementation of the soundboard R.app.